The Restaurant Guides

 Known originally as Relais de Campagne (1954), Relais & Chateaux was an association started by a small group of like minded hoteliers, who went on a journey south along the N7 from Paris stopping at eight places along the way - they called this their Route du Bonheur.

-A fully global publication that while principally focused on luxury hotels which exhibit a certain set of attributes, the award of 'Le Grand Chef' is considered a prestigious accolade.
+A fully global publication that is principally focused on luxury hotels which exhibit a certain set of attributes, one such attribute is the cuisine of the property.